Skip to content

 Client Side Setup

-(4) (Optional) you can select to lock the screen.
-This ensures that the update process is not disrupted and that users are aware that it's updating.
+• Lock the computer screen while installing the update: This ensures that the update process is not disrupted and that users are aware that it's updating.

 Best Practices